ucfnlp/multidoc_summarization/README.md

     $ python convert_data.py --dataset_name=example_custom_dataset --custom_dataset_path=./example_custom_dataset/
     ```

 4. Run the testing script.
-The summary files are located in the `./logs/example_custom_dataset/` directory.
+This will create a file called `logs/tfidf_vectorizer/example_custom_dataset.dill`.
+If you change the contents of your dataset, you should delete this file so that the script will re-create the TF-IDF vectorizer which reflects the changes.
+The summary files are located in the `./logs/example_custom_dataset/decoded/` directory.
     ```
     $ python run_summarization.py --dataset_name=example_custom_dataset --pg_mmr
     ```